The Moduli Space of Harnack Curves in Toric Surfaces: Questions and future directions

-Harnack meshes can also be patchworked into non-Harnack curves by choosing different polynomials of the $\pgl$ orbit.
+Harnack meshes can also be patchworked into non-Harnack curves by choosing polynomials with different sign patterns.
 The resulting curves are $T$-curves and conversely any $T$-curve arises this way.
-They can be thought of as the 'neighbourhood' of $\Hdelc$ which suggests the following question. \begin{question} Given a lattice polygon $\Delta$, are there other topological types of curves in $X_\Delta$ such that their moduli space can be given a CW structures similar to $\Hdelc$? can they be glued together to form a CW complex where cells correspond to different topological types? \end{question}
+They can be thought of as the `neighborhood' of $\Hdelc$, which suggests the following question. \begin{question} Given a lattice polygon $\Delta$, are there other topological types of curves in $X_\Delta$ such that their moduli space can be given a cell complex structure similar to $\Hdelc$?
+Can they be glued together to form a cell complex, or even a polytopal complex, where cells correspond to different topological types? \end{question}

 \begin{example} When $\Delta$ is the unit square, $\Hdelc$ is a segment.
-When the Harnack meshes of the extremes are patchworked in a non Harnack way, we get a curve whose amoeba has a pinching (see Example 1 in \cite{mikhalkin2000real}).
-From one of the extremes the resulting spine has a bounded edge parallel to $\{x_1=x_2\}$ and from the other extreme the edge is parallel to $\{x_1= -x_2\}$.
-When the length of the bounded edge goes to 0, both cases degenerate to the reducible curve (the union of two axis-parallel lines).
-In this case the complex of Question \ref{quest_complex} exists and it is isomorphic to the boundary of a triangle.
+When the Harnack meshes of the extremes are patchworked in a non Harnack way, we get a curve whose amoeba has a pinching (see \cite[Example 1]{mikhalkin2000real}).
+From one of the extremes the resulting expanded spine has a bounded edge parallel to $\{x_1=x_2\}$ and from the other extreme the edge is parallel to $\{x_1= -x_2\}$.
+When the length of the bounded edge goes to 0, both cases degenerate to a reducible curve (the union of two axis-parallel lines).
+In this case the complex of Question \ref{quest_complex} exists and it is isomorphic to the boundary of a triangle. \end{example}